sysbio-cnb/COPICK/Computer Vision/Detectron2/Train, evaluation and optimization/README.txt

 	-"display_colonies_overlay.py": it is used to visualize the predicted colonies overlayed on top of the original image.

-Hyperparameters optimization
+HYPERPARAMETERS OPTIMIZATION

 	-"detectron2_optimization.py": it is used to perform model hyperparameters optimization in order to choose the best posible values to train and improve the Colony Picking panoptic model in Detectron2.
 Optimization is done using the library "Optuna" (https://optuna.org/).